RockSolidOP/ExtractionPipeline/README.md

 # Extraction Pipeline Setup Guide

-A Streamlit app and test scripts that demonstrate Reducto parsing alongside Azure Document Intelligence.
-This README covers local setup, environment configuration, running the app, a quick smoke test, and a Docker option for a reproducible run.
+A Streamlit app that classifies PDF pages and routes them to the right extraction engine (Azure Document Intelligence, Reducto schema, or a local coordinate template), then aggregates outputs into a single JSON.
+This README covers local setup, environment configuration, running the app, and Docker.

 ## Requirements